Table of Contents

 The main reason is exposure to IR and UV rays.
 That is why this injury is common among welders.
 If left untreated, they can cause reversible blindness.

 The eyes are an essential part of our body.
 However, the welding process emits harmful rays, dirt, and debris.
+So, is welding bad for your eyes?
+Can you go blind while working?

 Well, you can.
 You will suffer if you don’t have any defense against bright UV light hazards.